jyizheng/VerusFT_RL/README.md

-# VerusSFT - Supervised Fine-Tuning for Verus Code Generation
+# VerusFT-RL - Fine-Tuning and RL for Verus Code Generation

-A supervised fine-tuning (SFT) project for training language models to generate Rust code with Verus specifications.
+A fine-tuning and reinforcement learning (RL) project for training language models to generate Rust code with Verus specifications.

 ## Overview

-This project demonstrates how to fine-tune a language model to generate Rust functions annotated with Verus specifications.
+This project demonstrates how to fine-tune and apply reinforcement learning to a language model to generate Rust functions annotated with Verus specifications.
 It uses:

 - **Hugging Face Transformers** for model loading and inference
-- **TRL (Transformer Reinforcement Learning)** for supervised fine-tuning
+- **TRL (Transformer Reinforcement Learning)** for supervised fine-tuning and reinforcement learning
 - **PEFT (Parameter-Efficient Fine-Tuning)** with LoRA for efficient training
 - **GPT-2** as the base model (can be replaced with code-specific models)